 The devices are prepared for DIN rail mounting, for mounting on a 60 mm busbar or for mounting directly on a wall.
+The smaller sizes can be snapped directly onto a DIN rail without the need for adapters.

 Table 8-3 Mounting options